ideaportriga/nexus-bridge/examples/ANGULAR Examples/SR Form Applet/README.md

       * Add `Nexus Angular Demo Screen`(with `Nexus Angular Demo` value for `Text - String Override` property) under `Application > Page Tab` for your Siebel Application Name.

-1. Compile (Siebel IP16 and earlier) or Deliver (Siebel IP17+) the following objects:
+1. Compile (Siebel IP16 and earlier) or deliver (Siebel IP17+) the following objects:

     * `Nexus Angular Demo` project.

     * Application object that you've updated above.

 1. Add the `Nexus Angular Demo View` to your application:

-      * Use Siebel Web Client to add a new record with Name `Nexus Angular Demo View` under `Administration - Application > Views`.
+      * Use the Siebel Web Client to register `Nexus Angular Demo View` under `Administration - Application > Views`.

       * Under `Administration - Application > Views` add your responsibility to this view.

       * Under `Administration - User > Users` – add the same responsibility to your user.

       * Click the `Clear cache` button under `Administration – Application > Responsibilities` view.

 1. Re-login to your Siebel Application and check that the `Nexus Angular Demo` screen is available.